 This article specifically addresses the Industry Output, Industry Employment, Industry Employee Compensation, and Industry Proprietor Income Event types.
 However, this interpretation can be useful when considering the Effects from other Event Types.

 Let’s walk through an example.
 Andrew’s Bootleg, a craft vodka company, went legit in 2021.
 We modeled his $1.5M in Output on the state of North Carolina (Dollar Year 2021 and Data Year 2019).

 The Results screen will begin on the Summary tab.
-This shows an overview of the Economic Indicators by Impact and Tax Results as well as the Top 5 Industries by Employment, Output, and Value Added.
-At the bottom, you will find a graph with the top 15 Industries by estimated growth percentage and a table detailing the estimated growth percentage for all Industries.
-These are both based on the Values that were entered on the Impacts screen - because of the $1.5M in Industry 108, it shows the estimated growth across the region.
+This shows an overview of the Economic Indicators by Impact and Tax Results as well as any Direct Leakages associated with the Project.
+At the bottom, there is a graph with the top 15 Industries by estimated growth percentage and a table detailing the estimated growth percentage for all Industries.
+These are both based on the Values that were entered on the Impacts screen - because of the $1.5M in Industry 108 - Distilleries, it shows the estimated growth across the region.